Best HPI Check Websites UK: 2026 Comparison

 Pros:

-• All core checks covered at the correct tier
+• Core checks are covered when the right tier is selected

 • Straightforward to purchase